 - 1. A physical description, his/her identity, and location of the suspect/s, if known. - 2.
 What happened and had the survivor sought medical attention? - 3.
 Was there any use of force and threats? - 4.
-For incidents involving domestic/dating violence or stalking incidents, pictures showing physical abuse and text messages, as well as statements, from survivors and witnesses, may serve as evidence that an alleged crime occurred and can be crucial in a university and court investigations and hearings. - 5.
+For incidents involving domestic/dating violence or stalking incidents, pictures showing physical abuse and text messages, as well as statements, from survivors and witnesses, may serve as evidence that an alleged crime occurred.
+This evidence can be crucial in university investigations and criminal hearings. - 5.
 For incidents involving sexual assault, survivors are reminded not to shower, bathe, or remove anything that could be preserved for DNA samples and as evidence in an investigation.
-Pictures and text messages, as well as statements from survivors and witnesses may serve as supporting proof that an alleged crime occurred and may be crucial in a university and court hearing.
+Pictures and text messages, as well as statements from survivors and witnesses may serve as supporting proof that an alleged crime occurred..